How to Use Git - Git Tutorial for Beginners

 Merge conflicts usually occur when multiple developers work on the same code of a project or when they work with several development branches.
 Git merge warns the user about these conflicts.

-Note: Our detailed guide on How To Resolve Merge Conflicts in Git offers tips for preventing merge conflicts, as well as ways to resolve existing merge conflicts.
+Our detailed guide on resolving merge conflicts in Git offers tips for preventing merge conflicts, as well as ways to resolve existing merge conflicts.

-Create a pull request (PR) to inform a repository owner that they should review the changes you've made to their code.
-Then the owner can approve the pull request and merge the changes into the main repository.
+Create a pull request (PR) to inform a repository owner that they should review the changes you have made to their code.
+Then, the owner can approve the pull request and merge the changes into the main repository.

 If you are the co-owner or owner of a repository, you don't have to create pull requests to merge your changes.
 However, you can still do it to keep track of your feature updates and history.